a1ex9788/FutSniper/README.md

-Web scraper for monitoring the connection of a WhatsApp contact.
+Web scraper for trading in FIFA 22 fut web app.

 Selenium (https://www.nuget.org/packages/Selenium.WebDriver) is used for the function of web scraper.